publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch31/schIV/m__us_usc_t7_s948.md

             (A) The average number of subscribers per mile of line in the service area of the applicant is not more than 15, or the applicant is capable of producing net income or margins before interest of not less than 100 percent (but not more than 500 percent) of the interest requirements on all of the outstanding and proposed loans of the applicant.

-            (B) The Secretary has approved, under [section 935(d)(3) of this title][/us/usc/t7/s935/d/3], a telecommunications modernization plan for the State in which the applicant is located and, if the plan was developed by telephone borrowers under subchapter III of this chapter, the applicant is a participant in the plan.
+            (B) The Secretary has approved, under [section 935(d)(3) of this title][/us/usc/t7/s935/d/3], a telecommunications modernization plan for the State in which the applicant is located and, if the plan was developed by telephone borrowers under subchapter III, the applicant is a participant in the plan.

         (5) __Certificate of convenience and necessity required from State regulatory agency or statement of telephone bank’s Governor of nonduplication of lines, facilities, or systems__